chargebee/chargebee-android/README.md

 ## Configuration

 ### Configuration for using In-App Purchases
-To use the Chargebee Android SDK for making and managing in-app purchases, you must initialize the SDK with your Chargebee Site, Publishable API key and the SDK Key.
+To use the Chargebee Android SDK for making and managing in-app purchases, you must initialize the SDK with your Chargebee Site, full access API key and the SDK Key.
 You can find your API key, or create a new one, in your Chargebee account under Configure Chargebee > API Keys .
-Once you setup the Google Play Store integration on your Chargebee account, you can find the SDK Key under the name of Resource ID when you click on View Keys.
+Once you setup the Google Play Store integration on your Chargebee account, you can find the SDK Key under the name of App ID when you click Set up notifications.

 You can initialize the SDK during your app startup by including the following in your app delegate.